 KATS began collecting travel time data on major corridors in the MPA in fall 2014 and has continued to collect data every six months.
 Measuring the delay on specific corridors within the MPA provides quantitative data to illustrate changes in traffic and support whether specific streets or intersections demonstrate a need for improvements.
 As this data becomes more robust, it can be useful in helping local agencies understand changing travel patterns and priority locations for improvements.
-The corridors chosen for data collection are those with higher traffic volumes and provide meaningful connections to travelers.
+The corridors to travelers.
 The travel time collection start times were identified using the peak travel periods from IDOT traffic data.